-LIBRARY POLICIES may vary at each Ocean State Libraries (OSL) library.
+Library Policies may vary at each Ocean State Libraries (OSL) library.
 Members of OSL reserve the right to deny check-out privileges to anyone who has overdue library material from any OSL library, or owes fines of more than $5 at any OSL library.
 Each library may also determine charges for lost or damaged material.
 Lost cards will be replaced for $1.
 You should inquire about specific circulation policies when using a different library.
-Library cards expire every two years – upon renewal please update address, telephone numbers and any other information that has changed.
-Children under 12 years must have parent or guardian with then to update information.
+Library cards expire every three years – upon renewal please update address, telephone numbers, and any other information that has changed.
+Children under 12 years must have a parent or guardian with them to update information.

-You may borrow items from any OSL public library by either visiting that library yourself, or by having your local library obtain the materials for you or requesting items online.
+You may borrow items from any OSL public library by either visiting that library yourself, having your local library obtain the materials for you, or requesting items online.

 OSL cards are available to Rhode Island residents free of charge.
-Non residents may purchase a full use card for $125 per year or a local use only card for $25 per year.
+Non-residents may purchase a full use card for $185 per year or a local use only card for $25 per year.

 Proof of identity with photo and current address is required.
 Valid types of identification include, but aren't restricted to, such items as: